rceliows/cub3d/README.md

 ### Memory Leaks from MinilibX

-Due to the use of `mlx_mouse_hide()` function from MinilibX, there are unavoidable memory leaks reported by Valgrind.
-These leaks originate from X11/Xcursor libraries used internally by MinilibX and are beyond the scope of this project to fix.
+Due to the use of the `mlx_mouse_hide()` function in MinilibX, Valgrind reports memory leaks that cannot be fixed within the scope of this project.
+These originate from the underlying X11/Xcursor libraries used internally by MinilibX.
+The use of `mlx_mouse_hide()` is a deliberate design choice to provide a better user experience.

 **Example Valgrind output:**
 ```